Open Moderates

-Open Moderates (Öppna Moderater), officially Open Moderates – The Moderate Party's LGBT-federation (Öppna Moderater – Moderaternas hbt-förbund), is the LGBT-wing of the Swedish Moderate Party.
+Open Moderates (Öppna Moderater), officially "Open Moderates – The Moderate Party's LGBT-federation" (Öppna Moderater – Moderaternas hbt-förbund), is the LGBT-wing of the Swedish Moderate Party.
 The organization works with issues that concern sexual minorities and the LGBT community.
 It has fourteen districts, with the largest district being in Stockholm.

 History

-The organization started as a network in 1979 under the name Gay Moderates (Gaymoderaterna).
+The organization started as a network in 1979 under the name "The Gay Moderates" (Gaymoderaterna).
 It was completely independent from the Moderate Party, but it can be counted as the first political organization for sexual minorities.

 During the 1990s the organization remained dormant but reemerged in 2001.
-The party changed its name to Open Moderates – The Moderate Party's Gay Network (Öppna Moderater – moderaternas gaynätverk) after the 2003 meeting.
+The party changed its name to "Open Moderates – The Moderate Party's Gay Network" (Öppna Moderater – moderaternas gaynätverk) after the 2003 meeting.
 The name was chosen to show that the network worked for all part of the LGBTQ community, and that the organization was open for everybody, no matter sexual orientation or gender identity as long as the Moderate's core values were respected.
-In 2012 the organization was renamed Open Moderates – The Moderate Party's LGBT-federation (Öppna Moderater – Moderaternas hbt-förbund) and became a more formal part of the Moderate Party.
+In 2012 the organization was renamed "Open Moderates – The Moderate Party's LGBT-federation" (Öppna Moderater – Moderaternas hbt-förbund) and became a more formal part of the Moderate Party.